-- A. Two-family, three-family or four-family townhouses (i.e., townhouses that are part of a townhouse subdivision in which the occupant owns both the individual townhouse unit and the lot on which the townhouse is constructed; property lines between such townhouses extend through the center of party walls separating the individual single-family dwellings). - B. Accessory uses and structures associated with the use of the land for residential purposes. - C. Horticultural uses not involving the sale of produce on the premises. - D. The keeping of animals in compliance with the City of Richland's Animal Control Ordinance. - E. Home occupations in compliance with Section 404 of this Ordinance. - F. Private recreational or open space facilities, excluding country clubs and the like which shall be regulated as public/quasi-public facilities and utilities subject to the provisions of Section 402 of this Ordinance.
-All lakes associated with this or any other usage shall comply with the Richland Subdivision Regulations. - G. Streets and highways.
+- A. Two-family, three-family or four-family townhouses (i.e., townhouses that are part of a townhouse subdivision in which the occupant owns both the individual townhouse unit and the lot on which the townhouse is constructed; property lines between such townhouses extend through the center of party walls separating the individual single-family dwellings). - B. Accessory uses and structures associated with the use of the land for residential purposes. - C. The keeping of animals in compliance with the City of Richland's Animal Control Ordinance. - D. Home occupations in compliance with Section 404 of this Ordinance. - E. Private recreational or open space facilities, excluding country clubs and the like which shall be regulated as public/quasi-public facilities and utilities subject to the provisions of Section 402 of this Ordinance.
+All lakes associated with this or any other usage shall comply with the Richland Subdivision Regulations. - F. Streets and highways.

-SECTION 1002 - SPECIAL EXCEPTIONS AS PROVIDED IN SECTION 2004.
+SECTION 1002 - SPECIAL EXCEPTIONS AS PROVIDED IN SECTION 2004